From: Somali Development Group <email@example.com>

 Visit One Front Door for employment support in Bristol for individuals, providers and employers.

 You have received this email from the daily Ways2Work mailing list.
 Ways2Work sends emails about employment support and related services available in the West of England.
-Please use the original sender’s contact details to ask for more information or refer customers to provision.
+Please use details provided by the original sender to ask for more information or refer customers to provision.

 Email ways2work if you want to contact us or unsubscribe.

 The content of this email is sent for information only.
 Bristol City Council does not necessarily endorse or support its contents.